SachinRay-09/Crypto-Portfolio-Tracker/README.md

 - There is no server-side persistence or authentication—data lives locally and is visible to anyone with access to the same browser profile.
 - Charts show only the last 7 days of price history and rely on the CoinGecko free API, which may throttle rapid requests.

-## Deploying to GitHub

-1. Push the repository to GitHub.
-2. Enable GitHub Pages from the `main` (or primary) branch and leave the source pointing to the root folder (`/`).
-3. Once enabled, GitHub Pages will serve `index.html` directly, so every push redeploys the static tracker.

-Because the project is purely static (`index.html`, CSS, and vanilla JS), it can also live on Netlify, Vercel, or any S3-style host.